nicholassam6425/balatro-mods/README.md

 - `context.other_joker` (to reference the current joker in scoring) (baseball card)

 ## Unlock Conditions
-Pre-defined joker unlock conditions
+Pre-defined joker unlock conditions. *OPTIONAL*.
+Only use these if you want your joker to have an unlock condition.

-All the `"strings"` are unlock 'types', the sub-points are what goes along with the unlock type
+All the `"strings"` are unlock 'types', the sub-points are what goes along with the unlock type.

 Example: `{unlock_condition = {type = 'modify_jokers', extra = {polychrome = true, count = 2}}}`
 - `"modify_jokers"`: add enhancements to jokers (Bootstraps)